-- (b) GT be appointed as an independent oversight function and to report to the Board on matters that may arise; - (c) Rush to source the temporary appointment of an interim office administrator to oversee day to day operations; and - (d) Rush to report the liquidity position twice daily to RCU and immediately report any withdrawals in excess of €10,000. - 35.
-In addition, GT advised that additional instances of suspected misappropriation of members' funds had been identified and noted that this may increase upon further investigation. - 36.
-On 3 March 2016, RCU received correspondence from Rush confirming that all action points agreed at the meeting of 2 March 2016 were in place.
-I beg to refer to a copy of his letter located at Tab 12 of the Book. - 37.
-On 18 March 2016, RCU notified An Garda Síochána, pursuant to Section 33AK of the Central Bank Act 1942, that the Bank suspected Rush may have breached sections - 38.
-On 22 March 2016, the Registrar issued a regulatory direction and requirement letter to Rush.
-The Registrar, pursuant to section 87 of the CUA, prohibited Rush from the following: - (a) Acceptance of shares where the amount of shares held by any individual member of Rush would exceed €50,000; - (b) Issuance of loans in excess of €10,000 to an individual member; - (c) Issuance of total loans in excess of €250,000 per month; - (d) Acquisition of any further liabilities (excluding operating expenses for necessary services for Rush, a list of which must be provided to the Bank by 31 March 2016) without prior written consent from the Bank; and - (e) Making investments other than investments in deposit accounts of the kind set out in Regulation 25(1)(b) of the Regulations i.e. euro dominated investment in accounts in credit institutions.
+- (b) GT be appointed as an independent oversight function and to report to the Board on matters that may arise; - (c) Rush to source the temporary appointment of an interim office administrator to oversee day to day operations; and - (d) Rush to report the liquidity position twice daily to RCU and immediately report any withdrawals in excess of €10,000. - 53.
+In addition, GT advised that additional instances of suspected misappropriation of members' funds had been identified and noted that this may increase upon further investigation. - 54.
+On 3 March 2016, RCU received correspondence from Rush confirming that all action points agreed at the meeting of 2 March 2016 were in place. - 55.
+On 18 March 2016, RCU notified An Garda Síochána, pursuant to Section 33AK of the Central Bank Act 1942, that the Bank suspected Rush may have breached sections of the Companies Act 2014. - 56.
+On 22 March 2016, the Registrar issued a regulatory direction and requirement letter to Rush, pursuant to section 87 of the CUA, which prohibited Rush from the following: - (a) Acceptance of shares where the amount of shares held by any individual member of Rush would exceed €50,000; - (b) Issuance of loans in excess of €10,000 to an individual member; - (c) Issuance of total loans in excess of €250,000 per month; - (d) Acquisition of any further liabilities (excluding operating expenses for necessary services for Rush, a list of which was to be provided to the Bank by 31 March 2016) without prior written consent from the Bank; and - (e) Making investments other than investments in deposit accounts of the kind set out in Regulation 25(1)(b) of S.I.
+No. 1/2016 Credit Union Act 1997 (Regulatory Requirements) Regulations 2016 (the "Regulations") i.e. euro dominated investment in accounts in credit institutions.
 Rush could only make investments in such accounts where the funds are available on demand.